michaeldorner/BeeTee/README.md

 	beeTee.debugLowLevel()

-## Discussion
+## Known Issues

-Actually I wanted to encapsulate BeeTee in a formal framework.
+* Actually I wanted to encapsulate BeeTee in a formal framework.
 But it seems that [Swift does not allow framework-internal (protected) Objective-C code](http://stackoverflow.com/questions/41303716/objective-c-code-swift-framework-internal).

+* Some notifications are sent multiple times.
+I do not know if this is an issue of _BeeTee_ or meant to be.

 If you have problems make this project running have a look at [Stackoverflow](http://stackoverflow.com/search?q=beetee).
 If you have other questions or suggestions, feel free to contact me here in GitHub or somehow else. :-)